imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 ![](/media/E1StackTrace.png "E1StackTrace.png")

 [Stack traces](Wikipedia_Stack_trace) are a common starting point for debugging, as they are typically automatically produced when something goes wrong that the program was not prepared to handle.
-Java programs are executed in [Last In, First Out](Wikipedia_Stack_(abstract_data_type) "wikilink") order; that is, starting with the `main` method, as methods are called they are added to the top of the *stack*, the method at the top is what's currently running, and when a method completes it is removed from the stack, returning the program to the next method in line.
+Java programs are executed in [Last In, First Out](Wikipedia_Stack_(abstract_data_type)) order; that is, starting with the `main` method, as methods are called they are added to the top of the *stack*, the method at the top is what's currently running, and when a method completes it is removed from the stack, returning the program to the next method in line.
 When an exception occurs, a *stack trace* is printed, showing the order that methods have been queued, with the top of the stack being the location of the exception (and thus a likely place to start looking for problems!).

 So looking back at the stack trace we got, we can see *what* went wrong (tried to use a `null` object) and *where* it happened (the line number at the top of the stack), but we don't know *why* the object was `null` at that point - which would be the actual root cause of the exception.